How to Manage Microsoft Licensing in Certero

 1. Navigate to Microsoft Licensing > Software.

-2. Requirements come automatically from categorized Software Product inventory on Computer Systems.
+2. Requirements come automatically from categorised Software Product inventory on Computer Systems.

-3. Virtual installs of device-based Office, Project, and Visio do not consume licenses in this manner.
+3. Virtual installs of device-based Office, Project, and Visio do not consume licences in this manner.
 Manually exclude them if needed.

-4. If you have an SRDB license and Apps Monitor, the grid shows suggested savings based on software installs with no EXE file usage.
+4. If you have an SRDB licence and Apps Monitor, the grid shows suggested savings based on software installs with no EXE file usage.

 7. Manage Windows Server licensing

-Windows Server license assignments are managed in a dedicated grid that feeds compliance results back to the Server Operating Systems compliance screen.
+Windows Server licence assignments are managed in a dedicated grid that feeds compliance results back to the Server Operating Systems compliance screen.

 1. Navigate to Microsoft Servers > Windows Servers.